Dodgers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Dodgers have a record of 3-3.
+- In four games as the favorite over the last 10 matchups, the Dodgers have a record of 3-1.

 Dodgers Betting Records & Stats

-- The Dodgers have been underdogs in 11 games this season and have come away with the win five times (45.5%) in those contests.
+- The Dodgers have a 30-17 record in games they were favored on the moneyline (winning 63.8% of those games).

-- This season, Los Angeles has won three of its six games when it's the underdog by at least +105 on the moneyline.
+- Los Angeles has gone 13-12 (winning 52% of its games) when playing as moneyline favorites of -155 or shorter.

-- The Dodgers have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- Based on this game's moneyline, the Dodgers have an implied win probability of 60.8%.

-- So far this season, Los Angeles and its opponents have hit the over in 34 of its 58 games with a total.
+- Los Angeles has played in 59 games with over/under set, and have combined with opponents to go over the total 34 times (34-23-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!